-The batch script runs commands via PowerShell to download further programs, including a dynamic link library (DLL), which is then installed as a windows service.
+The batch script runs commands via PowerShell to download further programs, including a dynamic link library (DLL), which is then installed as a Windows service.

 The malicious service DLL is unpackaged to launch Cobalt Strike to establish command and control (C2) of the compromised machine.
 The flavor also uses the known hacker tool, Metasploit, usually to advance further into the network.
 The C2 profiles observed were intended to look like benign internet traffic and were unlikely to be caught or blacklisted when viewed in isolation.

 While those exploits were brand new at the time, threat actors cannot rely entirely on novel tactics throughout the kill chain.
-This demonstrates the necessity to hunt across the kill chain and the complementary relationship of pairing advanced detection capabilities with preventative tools.
+This demonstrates the necessity to hunt across the kill chain and the complementary relationship of pairing advanced detection capabilities with preventive tools.

 Flavor infrastructure is where we have seen the greatest variance.
 Pistachio frequently moves onto new attacker infrastructure to carry out actions across the kill chain.
 Monitoring attacker IPs has proven to be inefficient long term, as they are usually only active during small windows.

-Pistachio, under its many other names, has been determined by other threat researchers as likely a Chinese state sponsored group based on targeted intrusions tending to align with Chinese Communist Party Objectives.
+Pistachio, under its many other names, has been determined by other threat researchers as likely a Chinese state-sponsored group based on targeted intrusions tending to align with Chinese Communist Party objectives.
 Alert Logic has no data to support this attribution, but it has assisted our understanding of the activity cluster.